Joseph A. Lombardo

 However, law enforcement agencies and corrections departments are the exception rather than the rule.
 In most situations, if an employer tries to search for your criminal history, he or she will simply return a result of “No Record Information.”
 Therefore, while your record is still technically on file, for the vast majority of prospective employers it will be as if the conviction never occurred.
 This applies to teachers, nurses, office workers, salespeople, people in the service industry, people in the retail industry, and many other different types of employees.

-If you or someone you love is struggling with employment or other matters because of a past mistake, an expungement may provide the perfect solution to moving forward with your personal and professional life.
-However, the process of filing can be complicated.
+If you or someone you love is struggling with employment or other matters because of a criminal record, our Cherry Hill expungement lawyer may be able to provide the perfect solution to moving forward with your personal and professional life.
+However, the process of filing for expungement can be complicated.

 Don’t struggle on your own: get respected, trusted legal help from an experienced expungement lawyer who can protect your rights and walk you through your responsibilities.
 To schedule your free and private consultation, call attorney Joseph Lombardo of Lombardo Law right away at (609) 418-4537.